Creating and Updating KPIs

 - Click Save.

-- Click the New KPI button on the top right of the group's card.
+- Click the New KPI button at the top right of the group's card.

 - Click Add.